praekeltfoundation/vumi-telegram/README.rst

 The ``content`` field contains the text of the inline query.

-When answering inline queries, your application should reply directly to the message containing the query to ensure that the ``transport_metadata`` is not lost, and the transport can access the inline query ID.
+When answering inline queries, your application should reply directly to the message containing the query (as opposed to using the application's ``send_to`` method).
 A response to an inline query should have the following structure:

 .. code-block:: python